NellielProject/Nelliel/documentation/DEV-GUIDE.md

 # Nelliel Development Standards and Guideline

 A guide to the development standards of Nelliel.
-Any contributions to the core codebase must follow these guidelines.
+Any contributions to the core codebase or official plugins must follow these guidelines.
 Pull requests not adhering to the guidelines must be fixed before acceptance.

-Developers of mods, plugins or other unofficial contributions are encouraged to follow this guide but it is not mandatory.
+Developers of mods, plugins or other unofficial contributions are not required to follow this guide.

 ## Coding Style and Formatting
 Nelliel follows the [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-4](http://www.php-fig.org/psr/psr-4/) standards.